I love Christmas cards.

 Every Christmas congregational life refreshes my heart in a new way.

 I look at my husband, crafting sermons, leading services, checking on shut-ins, and eeking in all the extras for Christmas, and then I look around at people and wonder if they notice.
 Not notice him, or me, or anything earthly, but do they notice that our God is a God who came to them, just for each of them?
 It’s a hard reality in this world – there are thousands who don’t know and don’t care.

 Then the cards come.

 It goes a long way in a pastor’s heart to hear that what they do makes a difference in someone’s life.
 That just by being them, by being faithful, by representing a God of Love and Comfort, people have been touched and it has mattered.
 It goes a long way in my pastor’s wife heart to not be the only one telling him that.

 So thank you card companies and thank you members of the Body.
-Your Christmas card has a special place in our lives and a special place, treasured in our hearts.
+These cards are no small thing.

 Thank you for building up, reaching out, and including us, every year.